Relationship of Peter Mandelson and Jeffrey Epstein: Labour ministers

-When government minister Peter Kyle was asked if Mandelson's appointment was a mistake, Kyle said: "They [Giuffre's family] say it was a mistake.
+When Business Secretary Peter Kyle was asked if Mandelson's appointment was a mistake, Kyle said: "They [Giuffre's family] say it was a mistake.
 And retrospectively, if we had known the information that we know now, it is highly unlikely that he would have been appointed because what we know now is materially different to what we understood at the time."